Vikingo45/websecurity-week8/README.md

 **Vulnerability #2:** Insecure Direct Object Reference (IDOR)

-1. In the staff area, especifically in the Salespeople page, there is information about a salesman (Testy McTesterson) which is not shown in the public "Find a Salesperson" page.
+1. In the staff area, specifically in the Salespeople page, there is information about a salesman (Testy McTesterson) which is not shown in the public "Find a Salesperson" page.
   ![idor-1](./red/idor/idor-1.gif)
 2. An unauthorized user can manipulate the ```id``` parameter from the salesperson.php page to disclose the private information about Testy McTesterson.
+When the same is attempted on the blue and green pages, both sites simply reload the page rather than displaying the private information about the salesman.
   ![idor-2](./red/idor/idor-2.gif)

 ## Notes

-Describe any challenges encountered while doing the work
+No significant challenges were faced while doing this exercise.
+However, while I was working I had to refer back to previous weeks in order to review some old attacks.